 This prospectus contains forward-looking statements about us and our industry that involve substantial risks and uncertainties.
 All statements other than statements of historical facts contained in this prospectus, including statements regarding our strategy, future financial condition, future operations, projected costs, prospects, plans, objectives of management, and expected market growth, are forward-looking statements.
 In some cases, you can identify forward-looking statements because they contain words such as "aim," "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "potential," "predict," "project," "shall," "should," "target," "will," or "seek," or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans, or intentions.
-Forward-looking statements contained in this prospectus include, but are not limited to, statements about:
+Forward-looking statements in this prospectus include, but are not limited to, statements about:

-- our ability to execute our business model, including our ability to successfully launch new products and brands; - our expectations regarding our financial and business performance; - the size of our addressable market, market share, and market trends; - our ability to attract and retain a large number of consumers; - our ability to anticipate the needs and wants of consumers; - our ability to compete effectively; - anticipated trends, developments, and challenges in our industry; - · the sufficiency of our cash and cash equivalents; - our future capital requirements and sources and uses of cash; - our ability to effectively manage our supply chain; - our ability to attract and retain key personnel; - our business, expansion plans, and opportunities, including our ability to scale our operations and manage our future growth effectively; - our expectations regarding our ability to obtain, maintain, protect, defend, and enforce our intellectual property rights and operate without infringing, misappropriating, or otherwise violating the intellectual property rights of others; - our ability to comply with and adapt to changes in laws and regulatory requirements applicable to our business, including with respect to data privacy and security; - the impact of health epidemics, including the COVID-19 pandemic, on our business; - our expectation regarding any litigation, regulatory proceedings, complaints, product liability claims, and/or adverse publicity; and - our intended use of the net proceeds from this offering.
+- our ability to execute our business model, including our ability to successfully launch new products and brands; - our expectations regarding our financial and business performance; - the size of our addressable market, market share, and market trends; - our ability to attract and retain a large number of consumers; - our ability to anticipate the needs and wants of consumers; - our ability to compete effectively; - anticipated trends, developments, and challenges in our industry; - the sufficiency of our cash and cash equivalents; - our future capital requirements and sources and uses of cash; - our ability to effectively manage our supply chain; - our ability to attract and retain key personnel; - our business, expansion plans, and opportunities, including our ability to scale our operations and manage our future growth effectively; - our expectations regarding our ability to obtain, maintain, protect, defend, and enforce our intellectual property rights and operate without infringing, misappropriating, or otherwise violating the intellectual property rights of others; - our ability to comply with and adapt to changes in laws and regulatory requirements applicable to our business, including with respect to data privacy and security; and - our expectation regarding any litigation, regulatory proceedings, complaints, product liability claims, and/or adverse publicity.